Tips

 Canonical tags: stop duplicates from slicing your rankings

-• Every article should have one canonical URL, and the canonical tag should point to it
+• every article should have one canonical URL

 Multilingual help center SEO: hreflang basics and avoiding language collisions